customgpt/CustomGPT/README.md

 ## Contact
-For any questions or suggestions, please join the Discord community: [https://discord.gg/6aCdjUARgJ](https://discord.gg/6aCdjUARgJ)
+For any questions or suggestions, please join our Discord community: [https://discord.gg/6aCdjUARgJ](https://discord.gg/6aCdjUARgJ)